-The Bank has established a robust risk governance structure within the Bank's Risk Strategy to ensure that all material risks are managed and mitigated.
+The Bank has established a robust risk governance structure within the Bank's Risk Strategy to ensure that material risks are managed and mitigated.
 The Bank maintains a prudent and disciplined approach to risk taking by upholding a well thought out Risk Appetite Statement, comprehensive set of risk management policies and processes which involve professionally qualified risk personnel with appropriate skills.
 Below are the principal elements of the Bank's risk governance structure:

-- i.
-The Board of Directors (BoD) are responsible for the strategic direction of the Bank and for oversight of the bank's affairs including identifying, assessing, communicating and monitoring risks on an enterprise-wide basis, while striking a balance between the risk appetite and the business strategy of the Bank in line with the industry best practice and regulatory expectations; - ii.
-The BoD delegates some of its supervisory responsibilities to the Board Risk Policy Committee (BRPC) which assist the BoD in reviewing the risk profile of the Bank, establishing the Risk Management Framework and relevant controls, reviewing the risk appetite, policies, and overall limits and parameters within which the Bank conducts its business;
+The Board of Directors (BoD) are responsible for the strategic direction of the Bank and for oversight of the bank's affairs including identifying, assessing, communicating and monitoring risks on an enterprise-wide basis, while striking a balance between the risk appetite and the business strategy of the Bank in line with the industry best practice and regulatory expectations.